Are you Gambling with your Hiring Process?

-With Ban the Box legislation increasing and FCRA Class Action lawsuits on the rise, it’s understandable that organizations are feeling a little jittery about their background screening service.
-The fact is that these types of lawsuits have gone up in recent years doesn’t mean negligence lawsuits have gone away.
+With Ban the Box legislation increasing and FCRA Class Action lawsuits on the rise, it’s understandable that organizations are feeling a little jittery about their background screening processes.
+The fact is that just because these types of lawsuits have gone up in recent years, doesn’t mean that negligence lawsuits have gone away.
 The U.S. Department of Labor states that roughly 2 million American workers report workplace violence each year.
-The best way for an organization to stay out of the courtroom is to develop a legally compliant program.
-Fortunately, the task is not as daunting as it seems.
-To ensure you stay compliant, ask your Background Screening Partner if they have an in-house Compliance Department and whether or not they offer additional automated adverse action services to help protect your organization.
+They best way for an organization to stay out of the courtroom is to develop a legally compliant program.
+Fortunately the task is not as daunting as it seems.
+To ensure that you stay compliant, ask your Background Screening Partner if they have an in house Compliance Department and whether or not they offer additional automated adverse action services to help protect your organization.

-The truth: You can’t avoid the hassles of legislation, but partnering with the right Background Screening Company makes it a lot easier to play the hand you’re dealt.
+The truth: You can’t avoid the hassles of legislation, but partnering with the right Background Screening Company makes it a lot easier to play the hand your dealt.

-Myth #3: Background screening services are too expensive for my organization.
+Myth #3: Background checks are too expensive for my organization.

 Bad hires can cost employers much more than company morale and team productivity.
-A Careerbuilder.com survey states that nearly one-in-four employers reported a bad hire cost them more than $50,000.
-Bad hires can lead to increased costs associated with recruiting and training, lower productivity and morale among current team members, and additional overtime/temporary worker costs. ( The Staggering Cost of a Bad Hire Infographic.)
+A CareerBuilder.com survey states that nearly one-in-four employers reported a bad hire cost them more than $50,000.
+Bad hires can lead to increased costs associated with recruiting and training, lower productivity and morale amongst current team members, and additional overtime/temporary worker costs. ( The Staggering Cost of a Bad Hire Infographic.)

 Curious to find out how much bad hires are costing you?
-HR World created a Bad Hire Calculator to estimate the cost of a bad hire.
-These bad hire’s hide between the balance sheets line items and can be a silent killer to the bottom line.
+Use this handy Bad Hire Calculator to estimate the cost of a bad hire.
+These bad hire’s hide between the balance sheets line items and can be a silent killer to bottom line.

-The truth: The payoff for a good hire exceeds the cost of a background screen.
+The truth: The payoff for a good hire exceeds the cost of a background check

-Myth #4: I run a national criminal check on all of my applicants, which gives me all the information I need instantly.
+Myth #4: I run a national criminal check on all of my applicants, that gives me all the information I need instantly.

-By performing a due diligent background screening on your candidate, you are able to paint a picture of your candidate’s characteristics beyond the resume and the ATS grading scale.
-A thorough background screening service delivers a higher quality candidate, that’s a sure win for your organization.
+By performing a due diligent background screening on your candidate, you are able to paint a picture of your candidate’s characteristics beyond resume and the ATS grading scale.
+A thorough background check program delivers a higher quality candidate, that’s a sure win for your organization.